Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 If you are using Docker Compose, just add the same properties in the `JAVA_OPTS` section for alfresco service using the "-D" prefix.

-Additionally, for every "live-indexing" service from **Alfresco Elasticsearch Connector** the same _truststore_ need to be configured.
+Additionally, for every "live-indexing" service from **Alfresco Elasticsearch Connector** the same _truststore_ must be configured.
 Use Java the following global properties:

 ```docker
 JAVAX_NET_SSL_TRUSTSTORE=/usr/local/tomcat/alf_data/keystore/truststore.jceks